 A student should apply for admission to the accelerated sequence in their sophomore/junior year by submitting the department required documents.
 Students apply to the graduate program in the semester they graduate from the bachelor's program.
 Some departments may have different deadlines for applications.

 Students will receive conditional admission, pending the review of their grades at the conclusion of the semester of application.
 Once admitted to the Accelerated Master’s Degree program, students are required to meet the academic standing requirements of the Graduate School.
 As long as a student remains in good standing, they will automatically be admitted as a graduate student in that program.

 Students will be billed based on the degree program in which they currently exist.
 Students are considered to be an undergraduate student until they complete their bachelor’s degree.
 Once completed the student becomes a graduate student and is eligible for graduate student funding.

 Students must complete at least one graduate course as an undergraduate to be considered in the accelerated master’s degree program.
 If the student does not complete this course, or chooses to withdraw from the accelerated program, they will be placed back in their original degree program.

 Application for Degree Completion

-The undergraduate and graduate degrees will be conferred separately (unlike integrated programs).
+The undergraduate and graduate degrees will be conferred separately.
 Undergraduate students will apply for and follow undergraduate commencement procedures to complete their undergraduate degree.
 The last semester of the graduate degree program, the student will adhere to deadlines and processes for graduate degree commencement.
 All details of undergraduate commencement are handled in the same manner and by the same timelines as all other undergraduate students.
 Once in the graduate career, students abide by the graduation deadlines set forth by the Graduate School.